jsmrcaga/action-netlify-deploy/README.md

 ### Selecting node version

-By default, the latest node will be installed before buidling the application.
+By default, the latest node will be installed before building the application.

+Use the `node_version` input to change the desired version.
+It will be passed to [`nvm install`](https://github.com/nvm-sh/nvm#usage).
+Valid examples include `16.3.0`, `14`, or `--lts`.

-To select a different release, create an `.nvmrc` file with the desired version range.
+Alternatively, create an `.nvmrc` file with the desired version range in your repository.